Fl4gu1z0wsky/CEH/README.md

 **Unauthorized route prefix origination** - It introduces a new prefix into the routing table.
 Used to get a covert attack network to be routable throughout the victim network.

-**reconnaissance stage** - a set of processes and techniques (Footprinting, Scanning & Enumeration) to discover and collect information about a target system covertly.
+**Reconnaissance stage** - a set of processes and techniques (Footprinting, Scanning & Enumeration) to discover and collect information about a target system covertly.
 There is passive and active recon. passive is just sniffing (not interacting directly with the network) while active is for example scanning ports.

 ## :lock: SECURITY